korkins/aspect_gcell/README.md

 - `fmt` (string: `txt` or `bin`): output format — ASCII if `txt`, binary otherwise

 Example (note `-1.0` yields the standard amount of O2: 209000 ppmv or 20.9%):
 ```
 7   6   -1.0   13050.0   13160.0   0.01   3   0.0 2.5 5.0   O2   txt
 ```

 ## Output file format

-Code `aspect` returns partial-column optical thicknesses (from TOA to the specified altitudes), not layer optical thicknesses calculated as differences between partial-column optical thicknesses.
-The output for the example above is as follows (see `./check/aspect_noinp_check.txt`; note that possible HITRAN version differences may affect the numbers shown).
+Code `aspect` returns partial-column optical thicknesses τ(ν, z) from TOA to the specified altitude z (km), not layer optical thicknesses calculated as differences between partial-column optical thicknesses.
+The output for the example above is as follows (see `./check/aspect_noinp_check.txt`; note that possible HITRAN version differences may affect the numbers shown):
 ```
 # columns: [1] index inu, [2] nu (cm-1), [3:] tau from TOA to zkm =    0.000   2.500   5.000
 0  13050.0000    2.725424e-01    1.365520e-01    6.542805e-02